cmichi/gtfs-visualizations/README.md

  * The green and red color combination should be done better (persons with red/green disabilities might have problems).
 Use other color scheme.

- * For certain cities (e.g. Los Angeles) multiple separate GTFS feeds are available (e.g. bus, metro, etc.).
-It would be nice if the heatmap could be generated from multiple GTFS feeds.

  * GTFS provides a field `route_color`.
 Supporting this would be nice.
    Colors right now are hardcoded.